Keyboard shortcuts

 ;

-rule -> { Rule }:
+peg rule -> { Rule }:

-/ '/'? first=#alter more=('/' alter=#alter)* { {
+/ '/'? first=#alter more=('/' alter=#alter)* {

-Rule { alters }
+Rule { first, more }

 ;

-alter -> { Alter }:
+peg alter -> { Alter }:

 / assignments=#assignment+ action=action? { Alter { assignments, action } }